bckohan/etc_design_player/README.md

 ## Installation

+Install the Raspberry PI operating system and connect it to your local network.
+Determine the Raspberry PI's IP address - there are numerous ways to do this.
 Replace 192.168.1.106 with the correct IP address for your raspberry pi below when following this procedure:

  - Download the latest package.
  - Install the package: